 Have you ever been livid and had to bite your tongue to keep from saying something you may regret ?
 That’s a filter.
 Have you ever used water from the refrigerator door and had your thirst immediately relieved?
 That’s because of a filter.
 Filters keep toxicity in check and avoid miserable outcomes.
 You filter your words for peace, you filter your water for health, why wouldn’t you filter your air?

-Numerous hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have someone living there with a low immune system or someone who’s very susceptible to disease.
-Even if nobody has respiratory issues in your home, you’ll be very surprised by the almost instant change from a standard air filter to a High Efficiency one.
+Numerous hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have a family member with a low immune system or someone who’s highly susceptible to disease.
+Even if nobody has respiratory issues in your family, you’ll be instantly surprised by the almost instant change from a standard air filter to a High Efficiency system.

 If you’re not sure if a high-grade air filtration system is the best system for you, there are multiple other options to help clean your family’s air.
 From standard air cleaners to electronic air cleaners, see below to help choose which air filtration and purification system is right for your home.